We’re dedicated to making an excellent university education available to everyone, whatever their background.

 - Are a refugee.

-- Are from military families.
+- Are from a military family.

-- Are estranged from families.
+- Are estranged from your family.

 - Are a current/former participant in Step into Success activities, specifically Head Start mentoring and residential visit.

 How to apply

 Applicants should apply through UCAS as normal.
 However, if you think you may be eligible for th additional criteria shown above, then we recommend you complete and submit the self-declaration information form.
 Our admissions team can then assess your eligibility for a contextual offer, and support you with any mitigating circumstances.

 Eligible students will be:

 - Given additional consideration and will not be declined based only on their predicted or achieved grades.

 - Offered an interview or equivalent, regardless of predicted or achieved grades.